Shanadoo: 2006–07: Welcome to Tokyo and The Symbol

 Released on June 16, 2006, through one of Brandes' record labels, Icezone Music, Shanadoo's first single, "King Kong", a Japanese cover version of E-Rotic's single of the same name, was met with great success.
 Shanadoo's first works were exclusive to Germany and other European markets, such as Austria, until December 2006, when Avex announced that a then untitled debut album would be released on February 28, 2007, in Japan.
 Second and third follow up single releases were "My Samurai" and "Guilty of Love", both reworked Japanese cover versions of E-Rotic's singles "Fred Come to Bed" and "The power of sex".
 These became moderate hits in Germany as well.
 In December 2006, the band released their debut studio album Welcome to Tokyo in Germany.
 For this album, Brandes re-used 11 out of 13 tracks from previously released E-Rotic songs, one Bad Boys Blue cover and one original new song.
 In January 2007, it was announced by Icezone Music that Shanadoo's fourth single, to be released on March 9, 2007, in Germany, which became "Hypnotized", would be of original content to be released as their first single from their second studio album (Thus this song had also be included on a limited re-release version of their debut album Welcome to Tokyo).
 In October 5, the fifth single "Japanese Boy", a cover version of Scottish singer Aneka, was released and peaked at #23 in German Single chart.
-In December 7, the bands' sixth single "Think About" has been released along with their second studio album in the European market, titled The Symbol.
+On December 7, the bands' sixth single "Think About" has been released along with their second studio album in the European market, titled The Symbol.